ajinkyaingole30/traefik/README.md

 ### Prerequisites

-A working Kubernetes cluster
+A working Kubernetes cluster.

-To download below yaml files you can clone the git url:
+_To download below yaml files you can clone the git url:
 ```
 git clone https://github.com/ajinkyaingole30/traefik.git
 ```